Glender/gibber/README.md

 words.
 Therefore, words like ‘asdfg’ and ‘dfrgfh’ are considered unnatural and are classified as gibber.

-A recurrent neural network was trained to recognize gibberish words in textual data.
-Furthermore, a dataset was used that contains 700.000 English words (50% gibberish words/50% natural words).
+For this goal, a recurrent neural network was trained on a dataset that contains 700.000 English words (50% gibberish words/50% natural words).
 Special care was taken to avoid overfitting and an accuracy of 97% was achieved on a validation dataset, thereby guaranteeing generalizable results.

 ## :speech\_balloon: Help